SANJUSHREE19/CPU-Design-Team16/README.md

 - A CPU emulator with a fetch–decode–execute cycle
 - A custom assembler to convert assembly code into machine instructions
 - A memory subsystem with a defined memory layout and memory-mapped I/O
-- Example assembly programs demonstrating CPU functionality : Hello World and Fibonacci Sequence
+- Example assembly programs demonstrating CPU functionality: Hello World and Fibonacci Sequence

   ---